boxed/instar/README.md

 ### Capture groups

-The notion of capture groups is also supported, using the special functions `%>` and `%%`.
-Both of these will read the value , and these captured values are then passed to the transformation functions as additional arguments.
+Capture can be performed using the functions `%>`and `%%`, which will replace the regular argument to any transforming functions (the data being transformed) with the value captured at that point in the path.
+Note that multiple captures can be used, which will then form additional arguments to the function.

-The two capture types differ around whether their enclosed path segment becomes part of the transformation path or not.
-These are referred to as "resolving" and "non-resolving" capture respectively.
+The two capture types differ around whether their enclosed path segment becomes part of the transformation path.
 The non-resolving form is useful for capturing values from siblings outside of the fully resolved path.

 Use `%%` for non-resolving capture, and `%>` for the resolving variant, as demonstrated below: